Unease, anger as Chinese swimmer fights doping doubts

 "We would only comment if we had any adverse finding," IOC spokesman Mark Adams said on Tuesday.
 "I am not commenting, so you can draw your own conclusions."

-That may not be enough to quell conjecture, and Ye's second gold in the 200 metres individual medley on Tuesday evening may only add to her problems.
+That may not be enough to quell conjecture, and as Ye prepares for the 200 metres individual medley final later on Tuesday, another gold may only add to her problems.
+After posting the fastest qualifying time on Monday, she is favourite.

 ECLIPSING MEN